If you’re needing transportation from area airports or hotels to the Brooklyn Cruise Terminal, then we have you covered.

 Unlike most cities across the country, rates for Uber/Lyft are roughly in line with their taxi counterparts, but it does depend on where you are coming from and where you are going.
 For example, if you are flying (or staying) in New Jersey and sailing from Manhattan, then you’ll be charged extra for your car going from New Jersey to New York.
 Uber charges $20 for going between the two states.
 Lyft charges $15 for passing between the two states.

 Still, it’s hard to beat the convenience and high service level associated with these companies.
 Below, we’ve listed their estimated prices from the areas around town to the Brooklyn Cruise Terminal.
 (Note that the taxi fares include a customary 20% tip.
 Uber & Lyft prices do not.
 Uber doesn’t use tipping.
 Lyft makes it optional.)

 (First time rider with Lyft?
-Visit this link to download the app and receive a $15 free ride credit for your first rides.
+Visit this link to download the app and receive FREE ride credit for your first rides.
 That discount makes it one of your cheapest options.)

 UberX – Base service, carrying up to four passengers in a typical sedan

 UberXL – Upgraded service, carrying up to six passengers in an SUV